Fig Springs mission site: Church

-The mission church was an open-air structure, with a plank wall on the east end, and the other sides left open.
+The 1988–1989 excavations led by Weisman revealed a mission church.
+The mission church (perhaps the first of two) was an open-air structure with a plank wall on the east end, and the other sides left open.
 Posts, about 10 cm square, supported a roof over an area about 10.5 m north-south and 8 m east-west.
-The floor had been cleared down to bare earth, and a clean sand subfloor supported a packed clay floor, which rose in steps from west to east.
+The floor had been cleared down to bare earth, and a clean sand subfloor about 20 cm thick supported a packed clay floor, which rose in steps from west to east.
 The structure apparently burned, and the remains were covered by a layer of clean sand.
-A cemetery on the north side of the church included several rows of burials.
-Unlike several other Spanish missions in Florida, no burials were found in the floor of the church.
+The construction of the church building is comparable to that of the church at the Apalachee Province mission of San Juan de Aspalaga (the Pine Tuft site [8JE2] in Jefferson County).